 Configure puppet-access

-command allows users to generate and manage
+The puppet-access command allows users to generate and manage

 authentication tokens from the command line of any workstation (Puppet-managed or not), without the need to SSH into the primary

 server.
-If you want to use puppet-access
+If you want to use puppet-access, ensure it is

 configured correctly before using it to generate authentication tokens.

-The configuration file for puppet-access
+The configuration file for puppet-access allows you to define default

 settings so that you can generate tokens from the CLI without having to pass additional